likeajumprope/opencodereview/content/posts/why-most-research-findings-are-false.md

 {{< highlight py3 "style=autumn" >}} R/R+1 = 0.25/(0.25+1) = 0.2  {{< /highlight >}}

 which is exactly what we have defined before.

+Taking into account the prior probability of a research finding being true or false is actually an important step.
+To illustrate that consider this:  A researcher group presents data that shows that a certain brain region is associated with the full symptom spectrum of depression.
+We know by now that such one-to-one mappings between a certain brain region and a specific disorder does not exist.
+This makes such finding *a priori* very unlikely and might be a first indicator that the finding might be not replicable.